 Although a Cursillo is not a retreat, its aim is to concentrate on the Person and teachings of Jesus Christ.
 As a Lay Movement, Cursillo gives those who attend a living understanding of basic Christian truths and a desire to serve the Church.
 It also provides a means to continue the Christian formation that begins during the three-day experience.

 Quincy Cursillo is centered in Quincy, Illinois within the Catholic Diocese of Springfield, Illinois.
 We hosted our first Cursillo in December 1974 and continue to hold eight weekends per year - four for men and four for women.
-They are held at the Our Lady of Angels Spirituality Center of Quincy University.
+They are held at the Franciscan Retreat Center at 18th and Seminary Road.
 For specific dates, see our Calendar of Events.

 Read Bishop Thomas John Paprocki's comments after he attended the January 2012 Cursillo weekend